Quarantine and Customs

 If you are aged 18 years or over, you can bring 2.25 litres of alcohol duty-free into Australia with you.
 All alcohol in accompanied baggage is included in this category, regardless of where or how it was purchased.

-If you are aged 18 years or over, you can bring 250 cigarettes or 250 grams of cigars or tobacco products duty-free into Australia with you.
+If you are aged 18 years or over, you can bring one unopen packet of up to 25 cigarettes (or the equivalent of 25 grams of tobacco products) and one open packet of cigarettes duty-free into Australia with you.
 All tobacco products in accompanied baggage are included in this category, regardless of where or how they were purchased.

 Families travelling together can pool their duty-free concessions.